 Hi, I'm John Gilham.
-I am proud to be the CEO of Gambling Harm UK and the person responsible for leading our work to help improve awareness and understanding around gambling harm, to deliver education, and to work with others to enable and provide the appropriate routes into the support people need.
 As an affected other, I also see my role as helping to explain more clearly, the impact that gambling harm has on family and friends of those suffering from gambling disorder.

 Ten years ago, I never thought I would be taking on a role to help increase awareness of the risks and harm associated with gambling.